JoYSA-19/SFU-Market/README.md

 - When testing the front-end and back-end communication: On the Terminal, locate the directory where the file "app.js" is, run the command [node app.js] and the server would run, showing the message : "Listening on Port 3000..."
         Then run the app on the device.
+(currently, the image uploaded does not properly store, one of the reasons for the change to mySQL)

 Maintainers